 I remembered about the role of women in chaotic times in ancient legends from the Caribbean, when in a Yoruba legend, the male Gods excluded Goddess Ochun from their plan of populating the Earth.
 She made every woman barren.

-Fertility was restored when the male ORISHAS made Her place the guardian of family and creativity.
-She asserted her voice as a powerful paradigm shape shifter, navigating the feminine and masculine energies and restoring balance.
+Fertility was restored when the Orishas made Her the guardian of family and creativity.
+In response, She asserted her voice as a powerful paradigm shape shifter, navigating the feminine and masculine energies and restoring balance.

 Atma Chanan Kaur